-- In a Single-level Home - Install at least one CO Alarm near or within each separate sleeping area.
-For added protection, install an additional CO Alarm at least 20 feet 6 meters) away from the furnace or fuel burning heat source. - In a Multi-level Home Install at least one CO Alarm near or within each separate sleeping area. - · For added protection, install at least one CO Alarm on each level of the home.
-If you have a basement, install that CO Alarm at the top of the baseient stairs. - For added protection, install an additional CO Alarm at least 20 feet 6 meters) away from the furnace or fuel burning heat source. - In a Mobile Home: Install CO Alarms on inside walls ONLY.
-Uninsulated outside walls and roofs of mobile homes often transfer heat and cold from outdoors.
+In a Single-level Home

+- Install at least one CO Alarm near or within each separate sleeping area.
+For added protection, install an additional CO Alarm at least 20 feet 6 meters) away from the furnace or fuel burning heat source. - In a Multi-level Home Install at least one CO Alarm near or within each separate sleeping area. - For added protection, install at least one CO Alarm on each level of the - For added protection, install an additional CO Alarm at least 20 feet 6 meters) away from the furnace or fuel burning heat source.
+In Mobile Homes: - Install CO Alarms on inside walls ONLY.
+Uninsulated outside walls and oofs of mobile homes often transfer heat and cold from outdoors.
+The Alarm should be located at least 152 mm (6 inches) from all exterior walls and at least 305 mm (12 inches) from supply or return vents.